 - 1A cold dish of various mixtures of raw or cooked vegetables, usually seasoned with oil, vinegar, or other dressing and sometimes accompanied by meat, fish, or other ingredients: a green salad [mass noun]: bowls of saladMore example sentences

-- 1.1 [mass noun, with modifier] a mixture containing a specified ingredient served with a dressing: a red pepper filled with tuna saladMore example sentences
+- 1.1 [mass noun, with modifier] A mixture containing a specified ingredient served with a dressing: a red pepper filled with tuna saladMore example sentences

 - 1.2A vegetable suitable for eating raw: sow salads like lettuce, radish, and spring onionMore example sentences

 one's salad days

-the period when one is young and inexperienced: the war seemed to be ending and so were my salad daysMore example sentences
+- The period when one is young and inexperienced: the war seemed to be ending and so were my salad daysMore example sentences

-the peak or heyday of something: journey back to the salad days of the railways[from Shakespeare's Antony and Cleopatra i. v.
+- The peak or heyday of something: journey back to the salad days of the railways[from Shakespeare's Antony and Cleopatra i. v.
 73]More example sentences

-late Middle English: from Old French salade, from Provençal salada, based on Latin sal 'salt'
+late Middle English: from Old French salade, from Provençal salada, based on Latin sal 'salt'.